Equivariant $A$-theory: Equivariant -theory of Waldhausen -categories

 In order to get deloopings by representation spheres $S^V$ for all finite-dimensional representations $V$ of $G$, the $G$-space $X$ needs to be an algebra over a genuine $E_\infty$-$G$-operad.
 The difference between a na\"ive and a genuine $E_\infty$ operad $\sO$ lies in the fixed points of the $G \times \Sigma_n$-space $\sO(n)$ for each $n$.
 For each subgroup $\Lambda \leq G \times \Sigma_n$ we have:

-\begin{remark} In a na\"ive $E_\infty$ operad $\sO$, the spaces $\sO(n)$ are the total spaces of universal principal $\Sigma_n$-bundles with $G$-action, whereas in a genuine $E_\infty$ operad $\sO_G$, the spaces $\sO_G(n)$ are the total spaces of equivariant universal principal $G$-$\Sigma_n$-bundles.
-For a thorough discussion of equivariant bundle theory, see \cite[Ch.VII]{alaska}. \end{remark}
+\begin{rem} In a na\"ive $E_\infty$ operad $\sO$, the spaces $\sO(n)$ are the total spaces of universal principal $\Sigma_n$-bundles with $G$-action, whereas in a genuine $E_\infty$ operad $\sO_G$, the spaces $\sO_G(n)$ are the total spaces of equivariant universal principal $G$-$\Sigma_n$-bundles.
+For a thorough discussion of equivariant bundle theory, see \cite[Ch.VII]{alaska}. \end{rem}

 There are a few different machines that produce these equivariant deloopings, though they are all equivalent \cite{MMO}.
 We will focus on the machine of Guillou and May \cite{GM3}.
 Consider the categorical Barratt-Eccles operad $\sO(j) = \ti \Sigma_j$, and apply $\Cat(\tG,-)$ levelwise.
 Since $\Cat(\tG, -)$ preserves products, this gives an operad in $G$-categories.
-Guillou and May show that the levelwise realizations $|\sO_G(j)|$ then form a genuine $E_\infty$-operad in unbased $G$-spaces. \begin{thm}[\cite{GM3}]\mylabel{omega} There is a functor $\bK_G(-)$ from $|\sO_G|$-algebras $X$ to orthogonal $G$-spectra, whose output is an $\Omega$-$G$-spectrum in the sense that the maps
+Guillou and May show that the levelwise realizations $|\sO_G(j)|$ then form a genuine $E_\infty$-operad in unbased $G$-spaces. \begin{thm}[\cite{GM3}] There is a functor $\bK_G(-)$ from $|\sO_G|$-algebras $X$ to orthogonal $G$-spectra, whose output is an $\Omega$-$G$-spectrum in the sense that the maps

 are equivariant equivalences.
 There is a natural equivariant group completion map and a natural weak equivalence of nonequivariant orthogonal spectra

 for all subgroups $H$ of $G$. \end{thm} Recall that an equivariant group completion is a map that is a group completion on the $H$-fixed points for all subgroups $H$ of $G$.
 In particular, if the fixed points $X^H$ are connected for all subgroups $H$, then the map $X\ra \bK_G(X)(0)$ is an equivalence.